The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Experiments

 \subsection{Implementation Details}

 We evaluate our approach on three diverse SDGs: Werewolf, Avalon, and ONUW.
-Detailed game rules and descriptions are provided in Appendix~\ref{sec:game_rules}.
+To further assess generalizability, we also extend our evaluation to Sotopia \citep{zhou2024sotopia}, a social simulation environment including scenarios such as negotiation, competition, and cooperation.
+Detailed rules and descriptions are provided in Appendix~\ref{sec:game_rules}.

 \paragraph{Training Scheme.} For each game, we generate a dataset through agent self-play using the vanilla agent framework, where backend LLMs' base utterances $u_{\text{base}}$ serve directly as the final $u_t$ to advance the game.
 To enhance data diversity, each agent is randomly assigned one of three backend LLMs: GPT-4o, Gemini-2.5-Flash, or Claude-3.5-Haiku.
 We generate 500 game logs for each game, where each turn within every game log constitutes a training instance.
 From this pool, we randomly select 4,000 instances per game for training.

-We implement our training framework based on ms-swift\footnote{\url{https://github.com/modelscope/ms-swift}}, applying GRPO with $n=8$, $\epsilon=0.2$, and $\beta=0.04$.
-The Refiner is implemented as a LoRA adapter \citep{hu2022lora} with rank 16 applied to Llama-3-8B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}} \citep{grattafiori2024llama3herdmodels}.
-Training is conducted with a learning rate of $1 \times 10^{-6}$ across 4 A800 GPUs for 3 epochs, requiring approximately 50 hours.
-This process yields one checkpoint per game.
+For Sotopia, we apply the same approach to generate 800 multi-turn dialogues across 410 training scenarios, from which we randomly select 3,000 instances for training.